Non-Profit Audits versus Reviews: Key Differences Your NPO Should Know About

 Reporting and Outcomes

-• Disclaimer of Opinion: This means something prevented the auditor from forming an opinion, therefore none was made.
+• Disclaimer of Opinion: This means something prevented the auditor from forming an opinion, and therefore none was made.

-What are the Benefits of a Financial Audit?
+Benefits of a Financial Audit

 Roles and Responsibilities